 Green Free Library actively participates in ACCESS PA, the Pennsylvania Library System’s interlibrary loan database boasting over three million items.
 Patrons may access POWER Library databases through the library’s website.
 Additionally, the library is one of the legacy libraries in the SPARK Evergreen state-wide library consortium, overseen by the Pennsylvania Integrated Library System (PaILS) nonprofit corporation.

 The library holds over 63,000 items including fiction, nonfiction, reference, large print, young adult, and children’s books.
 The library has collections of audio books, MP3 CDs, Playaways.
 Music CDs, DVDs, as well as extensive print collections.
 The library subscribes to over 50 periodicals and newspapers and has access to many databases and e-collections.

-The Board of Directors meets the second Monday of every month at 7:00 PM in January, February, March, April, May, September, October and November.
+The Board of Directors meets the second Monday at 7:00 PM in January, February, March, April, May, September, October and November.
 There are no meetings during July, August, and December.
-The annual meeting is held on the third Monday in June at 7:00 PM, prior to our normal board meeting.
+The annual meeting is held on the third Monday in June at 7:00 PM, followed by our normal board meeting.
 Please contact the library to see if the meeting is in person (either in the Library or Gmeiner) or virtual.

 Check out our Logo

 Thank you Jim Mapstone, graphic artist, for creating and designing our library logos, which were approved by the Board of Directors on April 14, 2014.